Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Introduction

-Our work is most closely related to two lines of literature: (i) characterization of Nash equilibria of coordination games and consensus properties in single-layer networks, and (ii) analysis of games on multilayer/multiplex networks
+\paragraph{Related Work} Our work is most closely related to two lines of literature: (i) characterization of Nash equilibria of coordination games and consensus in single-layer networks, and (ii) analysis of games on multilayer/multiplex networks.

 In the single-layer setting, classical averaging models established consensus conditions in connected graphs via Markov-chain techniques \cite{degroot1974reaching}.
 Game-theoretic extensions introduced quadratic cost formulations to capture social influence and leveraged spectral properties such as connectivity and the SLEM to ensure equilibrium uniqueness \cite{friedkin1990social, shah2009gossip, acemoglu2011opinion, ghaderi2014opinion, olshevsky2014linear}.
-Nonlinear belief-update rules have been studied in non-Bayesian learning frameworks \cite{molavi2018theory}, and comprehensive tutorials on dynamic network modeling have appeared \cite{proskurnikov2017tutorial}.
-Recent work has incorporated node heterogeneity, including stubborn agents \cite{ghaderi2013opinion} and degree-weighted influence mechanisms \cite{yildiz2013binary, cheng2025degree}, highlighting how high-degree nodes affect convergence and polarization dynamics.
+Subsequent work has incorporated node heterogeneity, including stubborn agents \cite{ghaderi2013opinion} and degree-weighted influence mechanisms \cite{yildiz2013binary, cheng2025degree}, highlighting how high-degree nodes affect convergence dynamics.

-Moving beyond single-layer networks, multilayer and multiplex networks can capture more realistic interaction patterns by modeling simultaneous or periodic engagement across layers \cite{de2013mathematical, boccaletti2014structure, kivela2014multilayer}.
+Moving beyond single-layer networks, multilayer and multiplex networks can capture more realistic interaction patterns by modeling simultaneous or periodic engagement across layers \cite{boccaletti2014structure, kivela2014multilayer,aleta2019multilayer}.
 Game theoretical studies in this domain have investigated the existence and multiplicity of equilibria of general games played over multilayer network structures \cite{boruah2024multilayer, ebrahimi2025united}, as well as evolutionary games in multilayer contexts, demonstrating how interlayer links sustain cooperative behavior \cite{gomez2012evolution, wang2015evolutionary, aleta2019multilayer}.
 To our knowledge, coordination games (which capture DeGroot opinion dynamics) in multilayer networks have remained unexplored.
-A recent work in \cite{abedinzadeh2025stability} has explored the stability and robustness of opinion dynamics under a Friedkin–Johnsen model on a temporal multiplex networks; our ``switching layer'' model similarly considers the time-varying aspect of interactions across different network layers and its impact on opinion dynamics and stability, but differs due to adopting the DeGroot model of opinion updates.
+A recent work in \cite{abedinzadeh2025stability} has explored the stability and robustness of opinion dynamics under a Friedkin–Johnsen model on temporal multiplex networks; our ``switching layer'' model similarly considers the time-varying aspect of interactions across different network layers and its impact on opinion dynamics and stability, but differs due to adopting the DeGroot model of opinion updates.